 These types of optics also work in low-light settings.
 In most of the red dot optics, you can change how intense the dot is showing.
 The brighter the light, the more likely you’ll need it high to see just like your phone.
 At night you won’t need it as blinding.

 You’ve probably seen the iron sight system for years and just may not have known what it was called.
-This type of sight consists of two parts to it.
+This type of sight consists of two parts.
 Part one is mounted at the front of the firearm and the second is at the rear.
-The typical look of this system is a post and notch set up.
+The typical look of this system is a post-and-notch setup.
 A notch is cut out into the rear sight and the post is at the front.